Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 @Lucyjpjones for suggesting an update for the subject line of the contact form.

-@JimLynx_lead for creating some great informative content especially the MS1 Planning Call and the Git Basics Call.
+@JimLynx_lead & @anna_ci for creating some great informative content especially the MS1 Planning Call and the Git Basics Call and the How to Approach Writing Your README File webinar.